arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-opta-modbus-tcp/content.md

 ![Temperature probe configuration](assets/probe-setup.png)

-Finally, let's go to the **main program** in **project** and match the temperature variable with the temperature sensor lectures as follows:
+Finally, go to the **main program** in **project** and match the temperature variable with the temperature sensor lectures as follows:

 ```
 temp_send := sysTempProbes[0].temperature;